-You want to have almost a one-inch margin on the top, bottom and sides.
-This white space allows for errors with cutting pages for binding as well as leaving room so that the text on your pages does not seem to become clustered.
+You want to have almost a one-inch margin on the top, bottom, and sides.
+This white space allows for errors with cutting pages for binding as well as leaving enough room so that the text on your pages does not seem to become clustered.

 You also want to allow a little more room towards the spine.
-This is called the gutter and its purpose is to compensate for the spine when opening the book, especially in thick books.
-Otherwise the text may be hard to see near the spine without flattening out the book, which can cause damage to the binding.
+This is called the gutter.
+Its purpose is to compensate for the spine when opening the book, especially in thick books.
+Otherwise, the text may be hard to see near the spine without flattening out the book, which can cause damage to the binding.

 So how do you specify all this?

-The header and footer can also be positioned.
-Since the top and bottom white space is almost an inch according to my settings, I allow the header and footer text to fall right in the middle of that space by setting it to be 0.5" from the edge as shown in this image.
+You can also set the position of the header and footer.
+Since the top and bottom white space is almost an inch according to my settings, I allow the header and footer text to fall right in the middle of that space by setting it to be 0.5" from the edge, as shown in this image.

 Make sure you set the checkmark for "Mirror margins."
-This will make it handle the gutter on the left or the right depending if it is an odd or even numbered page, respectively.
+That will make it handle the gutter on the left or the right depending on if it is an odd- or even-numbered page, respectively.

 You need to have a minimum of 32 pages for a 6x9 size book.
 The max is 740 pages.